LABHR/octohatrack/README.md

 **Limitations**

-As at April 2016, there is no API endpoint for reactions, so these aren't able to be counted.
+As at April 2016, there is no API endpoint for [GitHub Reactions](https://github.com/blog/2119-add-reactions-to-pull-requests-issues-and-comments), so these aren't able to be counted.

 **#LABHR**